Up to 17 American missionaries reported as kidnapped by gang members in Haiti - Local News 8

 CNN has reached out directly to the Christian Aid Ministries via email and through the number listed on their website, but is yet to hear back.

+It is unclear whether the message was a video or a text sent to the WhatsApp group, neither is there any information on the WhatsApp group itself in the Washington Post’s reporting.

+CNN cannot independently verify the authenticity of this message or the report.

-A US State Department spokesperson said late Saturday they were aware of the reports.
+A spokesperson for the US State Department said late Saturday it was aware of the reports.

 “The welfare and safety of US citizens abroad is one of the highest priorities of the Department of State.
 We are aware of these reports and have nothing additional to offer at this time,” the spokesperson said.